49th ANNUAL UND WRITERS CONFERENCE: "Truth & Lies"

 The Badlands and the prairies of North Dakota are so dear to my husband Bruce and me.
 Bruce for the love of the hunt and me for the weekends I accompanied him but spent my time reading and/or losing myself in Badlands beauty while sitting atop a rugged butte or in the midst of prairie grasses as he hunted.
 (Yes, I was wearing bright orange.)
 Larry Watson, our brother-in-law, has brought some of those favorite memories to life in Let Him Go: "Eventually the highway the Blackledges travel will lead through the fiery eruptions of rock that are the Dakota Badlands-- mile after mile of jagged, sheered-off red and orange buttes and sudden deep-shadowed gorges and ravines-- but the first few miles out of Dalton are as easy as a pony ride.
 This is prairie, rolling gentle country where black seams of trees and brush stitch one grassy hill to another.
 Barbed wire lines the highway, but with so much emptiness on every side, what the wire is supposed to fence in or out isn't clear.
 Here and there an unmarked dirt or gravel path branches off from the highway, leading no doubt to a ranch or farm, but these are far enough from the main road that it would take a soaring hawk's eye to find them."

-Gratefully written by Barb Evanson and dittoed by Bruce Evanson
+Submitted with gratitude by Barb Evanson and seconded by Bruce Evanson, Bismarck